Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 485 Visa — Complete Document Checklist 2026

-Every document you need to lodge a complete, correct Subclass 485 application.
-Guide to Heights reviews all documents before submission for clients — missing a single item can delay or reject your application.
+Everything you need to lodge a complete, correct Subclass 485 application.
+G2H reviews all documents before submission for clients — one missing item can delay or reject your application.

 📌

 All non-English documents must be translated by a NAATI-accredited translator.
-Scan all documents in colour and clearly.
-Save multi-page documents as a single file.
-Documents do not need to be certified unless specifically requested by Home Affairs.
+Scan in colour and clearly.
+Documents don't need to be certified unless Home Affairs requests it.

 🪪